What is Creutzfeldt-Jakob disease?

 A definite diagnosis of Creutzfeldt-Jakob disease can only be made by special tests of the brain tissue; this almost always occurs after the patient has died.
 Other specialized tests for people with typical signs and symptoms can help to make a diagnosis, but do not confirm the diagnosis.

 To confirm the diagnosis after death an autopsy is usually recommended.
+The RPA Hospital’s Department of Neuropathology provides specialised CJD diagnostic services in NSW.

 There is no screening test for CJD.